RAVING-Informatics/t2t-pangenome-alignment/benchmarking/README.md

   - CHM13 available here: `/Volumes/PERKINS-LL-001/Sequencing/wgs/secondary/T2T_realignment/batch_1/chm13/merge`
   - GRCh38 available here: `/Volumes/PERKINS-LL-001/Sequencing/wgs/secondary/T2T_realignment/batch_1/grch38/postprocess/vep`

-*Outputs*
+**Outputs**

 - bcftools files are available on the IRDS.
   - chm13: `/Volumes/PERKINS-LL-001/Sequencing/wgs/secondary/T2T_realignment/batch_1/chm13/reports/bcftools_v1.15/`
   - grch38 `/Volumes/PERKINS-LL-001/Sequencing/wgs/secondary/T2T_realignment/batch_1/grch38/reports/bcftools/`

-*Results*
+**Results**

+1. Frequency plot of variant quality.
+- Use the R script, `plot_variant_quality_cohort.R` to generate a multifaceted plot of variant quality, subsetted according to particular variant subsets:
+  - Genome-wide: genome variants (no filters)
+  - Exome: exomic variants
+  - Syntenic: variants in regions of CHM13 that are syntenic to GRCh38
+  - Genome mask: variants in technically reliable regions accessible using short read mapping
+  - ClinVar: variants described in ClinVar
+- Instructions to generate filtered VCFs are available below.
-- Use multiqc to generate a report of the `bcftools stats`, and download the `bcftools_stats_vqc.tsv` data.
+- Once the filtered VCFs are available, run `bcftools_stats_cohort.sh` to generate bcftools stats on each.
+Use `multiqc` to generate a report combining all files, and download the `bcftools_stats_vqc.tsv` data.
 - Use the R script: `parse_quality_scores.R` to convert the data into a format that is easier to plot.
-- Plot data to represent quality scores on x-axis and number of variants on y-axis.
+- Plot data with quality scores on x-axis and number of variants on y-axis using `plot_variant_quality_cohort.R`
-- Normalise data by dividing by the total number of variants in each dataset.

 **Coding regions**